stackbit-projects/interesting-chili-f8ad4/content/pages/index.md

       - title: Mathematics
         subtitle: Maths outside the curriculum
         content: |
-          Mathematical topics explained with interesting puzzles and solutions
+          Mathematical topics explained with interesting puzzles and solutions.
         actions:
           - label: Learn More
             url: /about